-- B. To arrest without warrant, the arresting officer must have reasonable grounds, based on personal investigation, which may include information from eyewitnesses, to believe the person arrested has committed a crime. - C. Members of the New Mexico state police, sheriffs and their salaried deputies, [and] members of any municipal police force, commissioned reserve police officers, licensed New Mexico mounted patrol officers and licensed New Mexico rangers may not make [arrest] arrests for traffic violations if not in uniform; however, nothing in this section shall be construed to prohibit the arrest, without warrant, by a peace officer of any person when probable cause exists to believe that a felony crime has been committed or in non-traffic cases."
+C. Members of the New Mexico state police, sheriffs and their salaried deputies, [and] members of any municipal police force [may] or commissioned reserve police officers shall not make [arrest] arrests for traffic violations if not in uniform; however, nothing in this section shall be construed to prohibit the arrest, without warrant, by a peace officer of any person when probable cause exists to believe that a felony crime has been committed or in non-traffic cases "

 SECTION 16.
-EFFECTIVE DATE.--The effective date of the provisions of this act is July 1, 2020.
+EFFECTIVE DATE.--The effective date of the provisions of this act is July 1, 2021.